 Commencing in August 2017, several changes were implemented to the Board and executive management team of the Company.
 These changes included the appointment of George Salamis as President and CEO, Stephen de Jong as Chairman and Andrée St-Germain as Chief Financial Officer and Corporate Secretary.
 Max Baker then joined the Company in October 2017 as Vice President, Exploration.
-The Board was also reconstituted, with Stephen de Jong, joining in August 2017, David Awram joining in November 2017 and Timo Jauristo and George Salamis joining in March 2018, with those directors who were in place prior to August 2017 stepping down during this period.
+The Board was also reconstituted, with Stephen de Jong, joining in August 2017 and David Awram joining in November 2017.